nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. When the user keys in a command string, `execute` command of the `LogicManager` is called with the given string as input.
 2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the user input.
 3. The `StoreMandoParser` parses the user input and identifies it as an `AddCommand` and instantiates `AddCommandParser`.
 4. `StoreMandoParser` then invokes the `parse` method of `AddCommandParser` to further parse the arguments provided.
-   The `AddCommandParser` ensures that the input is of the correct format and identifies the input for item name, quantity, location, expiry date and tag(s).
+In the `parse` method, the `AddCommandParser` ensures that the input is of the correct format and identifies the input for item name, quantity, location, expiry date and tag(s).
 5. If all the arguments of the `add` command are valid, The `AddCommandParser` creates a new `Item` object, and instantiates a new `AddCommand` object that contains the `Item` object.
 This `AddCommand` object will be returned to the `LogicManager`.
 6. The `LogicManager` will then invoke the `execute` method of the `AddCommand` object with `model` as argument.
-7. The `AddCommand` object will then add the new item to `Model`, and return a `CommandResult` to `LogicManager`.
+7. Consequently, `AddCommand` object will add the `Item` object to `Model`, and return a `CommandResult` to `LogicManager`.
 8. This `CommandResult` will be returned at the end.

 The following activity diagram summarizes what happens when a user executes a new `add` command:
 ![AddActivityDiagram][images/AddActivityDiagram.png]

 ##### Proposed Improvements
-1. Currently, validating that the item to be added is not a duplicate item involves iterating through the list of all items to check if there exists an item in the inventory that is exactly the same as the item to be added.
+1. Items with the same name, location and expiry date cannot co-exist in the inventory.
+Thus, every item that is to be added has to be checked and validated that it is not a duplicate item.
+The current implementation to do so involves iterating through the list of all items to check if there already exists an item in the inventory that has exactly the same name, location and expiry date.
 This process is slow and runs in O(n) time.
 It can be improved by implementing a `HashMap` containing all the items currently stored in the inventory.
 This will allow the search to be done in O(1) time.
 This feature was not implemented as it would introduce unnecessary complexity, and the current solution meets the non-functional requirements regarding performance.

 ##### Design Considerations:

 ##### Aspect: Identifying the addition of duplicate item
-* **Alternative 1 (current choice):** Compare item to be added and existing items in the inventory by name, location and expiry date.
+* **Alternative 1 (current choice):** Compare item to be added and existing items in the inventory by name, location **and** expiry date.
-    * Pros: Allows users to store the same product that may have been produced in different batches.
+    * Pros: Allows users to store the same products that may have been produced in different batches.
 This would also help users identify and differentiate similar products by their expiry date.
     * Cons: Items with the same name and location may be a potential source of confusion.